-FD Statements are considered timely if they are received by the Clerk, legibly postmarked, or filed online on or before the due date, which for annual filers is May 16, 2022.
-If the date on which an FD Statement is required to be filed falls on a weekend or federal holiday, the filing deadline is extended to the next business day.
+FD Statements are considered timely if they are received by the Clerk, legibly postmarked, or filed online on or before the due date, which for annual filers is May 15, 2023.
+If the date on which an annual, new employee, new Member, or termination FD Statement is required to be filed falls on a weekend or federal holiday, the filing deadline is extended to the next business day.
+Extension deadlines that are 90 days from the original due date will not be extended to the following business day if they fall on a weekend or federal holiday.